THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
+* 03/2025: One paper about prompt inversion attack is accepted to IEEE S&P 2025.
 * 02/2025: One paper about T2I model watermarking is accepted by CVPR 2025.
 * 02/2025: Our paper about model ownership verification is accepted by IEEE TPAMI.
-* 02/2025: I am invited to serve as an Area Chair for ACM MM 2025.
 * 01/2025: One paper about membership inference attack is accepted to USENIX Security 2025.
-Congrats and thanks to Yu He and all collaborators!
 * 01/2025: Four papers about GenAI Security, GenAI Copyright, and Backdoor Defenses are accepted to ICLR 2025.
 Congrats and thanks to Yukun Chen, Biao Yi, Qingjie Zhang, Runyi Hu, and all collaborators!